ernestpasnik/cs2d-serverlist/README.md

 ## ⚡️ Introduction
 A NodeJS application to display list of servers from CS2D.
-[Click here](https://cs2d-serverlist.erpa.cc/) to view live demo.
+[Live demo](https://cs2d-serverlist.erpa.cc/) is available.

 ## ⚙️ Installation
 1. Install geoipupdate package on your system `apt install -y geoipupdate`